davidroman0O/frango/examples/render/README.md

 The example demonstrates the data flow between Go and PHP:

 1. A Go handler function returns a map of variables
-2. Go-PHP converts these variables to JSON and passes them to PHP
+2. Frango converts these variables to JSON and passes them to PHP
-3. Inside the PHP template, variables are accessible using the `$frango->var('name')` syntax
+3. Inside the PHP template, variables are accessible using helper functions
 4. The PHP template renders dynamic HTML using the variables from Go

 ## Running the Example